 Other investments include items such as commodities, gold coins, works of art, insurance policies, unauthorised unit trusts, and investments in overseas property.
-From the first quarter of 1986 British government securities denominated in foreign currency are included.
+They include British government securities denominated in foreign currency.

 Debtors net of creditors are included in the annual but not the quarterly figures.
 The series consists of income accrued on investments, amounts receivable from Inland Revenue, other debtors, pensions due but not paid and other creditors.